ms/buildtogether.tech/communicate/index.md

 however you maintain it, it lists the things you're supposed to do, when they're due, and (possibly) how urgent they are.

+At its simplest, an <span g="issue_tracker" i="issue tracker; issue">issue
+tracker</span> is a shared to-do list.
+Issue tracking systems are also called
+<span i="ticketing system">ticketing systems</span> and <span i="bug
-At its simplest, an <span g="issue_tracker">issue tracker</span> is a shared to-do list.
-Issue tracking systems are also called ticketing systems and bug trackers, because most software projects use one to keep track of the bugs that developers and users find.
+tracker">bug trackers</span> because most software projects use them to keep track of the bugs that developers and users find.
 These days, issue trackers are almost invariably web-based.
 To create a new issue, you enter a title and a short description; the system then assigns it a unique serial number.
 You can usually also specify:

 -   what kind of issue it is (such as a bug report, a request for a new feature, or a question to be answered);